ttran9/pollsAppBackEnd/README.md

 - This upload will be up to the end of part 1 which is just setting up the back-end with basic models and ensuring we can connect to a MySQL db.
     - Note the tutorial uses localhost but I decided to just connect to a MySQL database running inside of a local docker container.

+- Master is up to date with part 1.